DerwenAI/pytextrank/README.md

 A pure Python implementation of *TextRank*, based on the [Mihalcea 2004](http://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf) paper.
-Leading toward integration with the [Text Summarization](http://mike.place/2016/summarization/) example by Mike Williams.
+This work leads toward integration with the [Williams 2016](http://mike.place/2016/summarization/) talk on *text summarization*.

-Modifications to the original algorithm include:
+Modifications to the original Mihalcea algorithm include:

   * fixed bug; see [Java impl, 2008](https://github.com/ceteri/textrank)
   * use of lemmatization instead of stemming